Distributed Corruption Detection in Networks: Proofs

 {\bf Proof:}\, Suppose $u$ and $v$ are neighbors in $H$.
 If $u \in T$ then $v \in T$ (as $u$ reports so).
 If $u \in B$, then $v \in B$ (as $v$ reports that $u \in T$). $\Box$

-Call a component of $H$ truthful if it is a subset of $T$, else it is a subset of $B$ and we call it corrupt.
+Call a component of $H$ truthful if it is a subset of $T$, otherwise it is a subset of $B$ and we call it corrupt.

-Let $H'$ be the induced subgraph of $G$ on the set $T$ of all good vertices. \begin{claim} Any connected component of $H'$ is also a connected component of $H$. \end{claim}
+Let $H'$ be the induced subgraph of $G$ on the set $T$ of all truthful vertices. \begin{clm} Any connected component of $H'$ is also a connected component of $H$. \end{clm}

-{\bf Proof:}\, If $u,v \in T$ are adjacent in $G$ (and hence in $H'$), they are adjacent in $H$ as well, by definition and by the fact that each of them reports honestly about his neighbors.
+{\bf Proof:}\, If $u,v \in T$ are adjacent in $G$ (and hence in $H'$), they are adjacent in $H$ as well, by definition and by the fact that each of them reports honestly about its neighbors.
 Thus each component $C'$ of $H'$ is contained in a component $C$ of $H$.
-However, no $v \in T$ is adjacent in $H$ to a vertex $w \in B$, implying that in fact $C'=C$ and establishing the assertion of the claim. $\Box$ \begin{claim} The graph $H'$ contains a connected component of size at least $|T|-\delta n > (1/2-\delta)n$. \end{claim}
+However, no $v \in T$ is adjacent in $H$ to a vertex $w \in B$, implying that in fact $C'=C$ and establishing the assertion of the claim. $\Box$ \begin{clm} The graph $H'$ contains a connected component of size at least $|T|-\delta n > (1/2-\delta)n$. \end{clm}

 {\bf Proof:}\, Assume this is false and the largest connected component of $H'$ is on a set of vertices $U_1$ of size smaller than $|T|-\delta n$.
 Since the total number of vertices of $H'$ is $|T|>n/2$, it is easy to check that one can split the connected components of $H'$ into two disjoint sets, each of total size at least $\delta n$.
 However, the bigger among the two is of size bigger than $n/4$, and hence, since $G$ is a $\delta$-good expander, there is an edge of $G$ between the two groups.
 This is impossible, as it means that there is an edge of $G$ between two distinct connected components of $H'$. $\Box$